Personal income tax

 Florida levies a 6 percent sales tax.

 Counties impose additional sales surtaxes.
-The county tax rates are levied on the first $5,000 of the purchase price.
+The county tax rates are levied on the first $5,000 of the purchase price for certain transactions.

 For vehicle and mobile home sales, the applicable surtax rate is that of the county where the vehicle will be registered.